kyawhla-commit/100300/README.md

 ## Additional Notes
 - The backend also includes Blade templates for articles and authentication (see `resources/views/`).
 - The frontend (`app/`) is a minimal example and can be extended as needed.
 - For more details on Laravel, see the [official documentation](https://laravel.com/docs).

+---

+## Quickstart
+1. Follow the backend setup steps above.
+2. Open `app/index.html` in your browser for the frontend UI.
+3. Use the API endpoints for integration or testing.